dufaultc/MaterialsMachineLearning/README.md

 # DeltaHacksV

 Team of Cameron Dufault, Tim Choy, Sam Crawford, and Lewis Rafuse.
 We are tackling the Materials Engineering Challenge.
+Images for testing found at https://www.dropbox.com/sh/w9ao0zobloqwjvf/AAAcE0Rf_SvSic_KWxFrBCX6a?dl=0.

 ## Running

 You can run either `python Main.py` or `python MainNoGUI.py` (you might have to specify your version of Python) to use either the GUI or non-GUI version of the software, respectively.
+Save the image folder one level above the main project folder.

 ## Description of Problem